pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 indexes :user_id, type: :integer
 ```

-Elastic Search also supports complex types as `Arrays`, `Objects` or `Nested`, which
+Elasticsearch also supports complex types as `Arrays`, `Objects` or `Nested`, which
 is an array of objects.
 There is support for geographic coordinates and IP addresses, among other things.
-Take a look at the full set of [Types][es-types] Elastic Search supports
+Take a look at the full set of [Types][es-types] Elasticsearch supports
 when setting up your index.

 If your model also has additional fields that you don't need to store/index on